QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools-4-1.md

    - Xen PV Network Drivers: paravirtual network drivers
    - Move user profiles: user profile directory (`C:\users`) is moved to VM's private disk backed by `private.img file` in `dom0` (useful mainly for HVM templates).

-	> **Note**: Xen PV disk drivers are not installed by default.
+	:warning: **Note**: Xen PV disk drivers are not installed by default.
 This is because they seem to cause problems (BSOD = Blue Screen Of Death).
 We're working with upstream devs to fix this. *However*, the BSOD seems to only occur after the first boot and everything works fine after that. **Enable the drivers at your own risk** of course, but we welcome reports of success/failure in any case (backup your VM first!).
 With disk PV drivers absent `qvm-block` will not work for the VM, but you can still use standard Qubes inter-VM file copying mechanisms.
 On the other hand, the Xen PV drivers allow USB device access even without QWT installation if `qvm-features stubdom-qrexec` is set as `1`

 Below is a breakdown of the feature availability depending on the windows version: